w0utje/WavesLPoSDistributer/README.md

         - startBlockHeight: the block from which you want to start distribution for
         - endBlock: the block until you want to distribute the earnings
         - distributableMRTPerBlock: amount of MRT distributed per forged block
-        - filename: file to which the payments for the mass payment tool are written
+        - filename: filename to which the payments for the mass payment tool are written (.json is added automatically)
+        - paymentid: id used for administration of the payout.
         - node: address of your node in the form http://<ip>:<port
         - percentageOfFeesToDistribute: the percentage of Waves fees that you want to distribute */